fjadidi2001/DataScienceJourney/CourseCompendium/365/IntroAI.md

 Mechanical Engineers are needed to build robots and physical structures.
 <br>
-They are responsible for designing and constructing robots including their mobility mechanisms, electronics and electrical engineers design systems that enable the robot
+They are responsible for designing and constructing robots including their mobility mechanisms, electronics and electrical engineers design systems that enable the robot to operate and control its action.